 Some people are much tougher than others, but there is no such thing as a tough brain.
 If the brain is allowed to heal itself after a concussion or TBI, about 80% of people resume normal functioning within 7-10 days.
 Another 10% return to normal functioning within 90 days.
 10% of people will develop life-long symptoms which can wreak havoc on your internal and external world.
 If you are still experiencing any of these symptoms 90-days after a concussion, we can help.

-If the brain is re-injured before it regains physiological balance, the chance of long-term symptoms and functional decline is raised exponentially.
-Some call this "Second Hit Syndrome" the proper term is Overlapping Concussion Syndrome, and the effects, although sometimes immediate, usually take multiple years or more to fully surface.
+If the brain is re-injured before it regains physiological balance, the chance of long-term symptoms and functional decline is raised exponentially and the effects, although sometimes immediate, may take multiple years or more to fully surface.

 Traditional concussion management is ideal for the 80-90% of cases that return to normal functioning within 90 days.
 If you are still experiencing symptoms 90 days or more after a single or multiple injuries, we may be able to help.

 Your brain is the master organ, responsible for every thought, action, emotion and decision you make.
 If it is not functioning properly, you are not in good health.
 We use a multi-faceted approach based off our own Neurofeedback and Biofeedback research, evidence based lifestyle changes, and supplementation to get your brain back on track, usually in less than four-months.
 We will not try to medicate you, or mask your symptoms, but rather treat the underlying physiologic, metabolic and hormonal dysfunctions holding your brain back from full recovery.

 What is Different about Carolina HealthSpan’s Programs?